Mujigo/Memory-Game/README.md

 The top 10 players for each level of difficuly will be added to the leader board.
 The leaderboard is stored in the browsers local storage.

-Click the link below to play the game.
+Click the link to play the game.
 [Memory Game](https://memory.watson.ninja/)

 ## Dependecies